vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 Then I create a SETS file

+Okay so I combined them and they look kind of weird (the d statistics are very low, but the f4 ratios are really high) so I'm going to just merge the destv2 data + ghana + kitchen flies without the added African samples

 ## Processed
 1. You can first look at the _BBAA.txt file.
 ABBA is always more than BABA and the D statistic is always positive because Dsuite orients P1 and P2 in this way.
 Since these results are for coalescent simulations without gene-flow, the ABBA and BABA sites arise purely through incomplete lineage sorting and the difference between them is purely random - therefore, even though the D statistic can be quite high (e.g. up to 8% on the last line), this is not a result of gene flow.